The High Reclaimer

 High Reclaimer1 in a nutshell

-The High Reclaimer is one of the stronger casters in the faction (although the 2017.02 errata dialed him back a bit so this may no longer be true).
-At first sight it might be hard to figure out what makes him a strong aster given his low FOCUS and a spell list that is functional but not outstanding.
+The High Reclaimer was one of the stronger casters in the faction but some of the oblivion releases have made getting souls harder.
+At first sight it might be hard to figure out what makes him a strong caster given his low FOCUS and a spell list that is functional but not outstanding.
 It is the army surrounding the High Reclaimer that lets him achieve success on the battlefield.
 He gains focus by friendly troops dying in battle so he could end up with an incredible amount of focus on one turn.
 However, that would mean his army has taken a pounding, which is not good.
 So you need to strike a subtle balance between feeding your opponent enough fodder that you remained fully fueled, without giving your opponent a feast.
 Then he can then later bring back some of those troops via his feat.
 He can protect himself with clouds, and he can make his army hit and hurt harder.

 The High Reclaimer himself is not a melee powerhouse, but works closely with his battlegroup and warriors, supporting them.
 His ARM and DEF are not outstanding, and he wants to be not too far removed from the action to get the souls of his dying warriors.
 This is key to success with him, as is knowing how to protect the last model in a unit, and when to activate his feat to bring back key warriors and where to place them for maximum effect.

 High Reclaimer's feat is quite potent - there are few methods of recursion in the game that allow for bringing a model back and allow them to make a combat action in the same turn.
 Here are a few things to keep in mind when choosing targets: